mist-devel/mist-binaries/cores/amstrad_alt/README.md

 * For loading a saved game, MF2 must be visible.
 * ROM version is 8D.

+## Symbiface 2
+IDE, mouse and RTC peripherals are implemented with a Symbiface 2 compatible interface.
+For IDE, put an Amstrad.hd0 or Amstrad.vhd file to the root directory of the SD Card, it'll be used as master drive.

 ## MiST specific notes
 - Some demos sets up the CRTC to emit sync signals which are only compatible with the original Amstrad monitor, or CRT displays.
 Enabling "Video & Audio => Sync signals: Filtered" tries to change these signals to be more LCD compatible,